pikulet/sticky-note/README.md

 - Changing font size and font family
 - A nicer background image helps

-## Thank you
+## :hibiscus: Thank you

 :exclamation: [Tyler Feliz](https://www.admixweb.com/create-a-posticks-sticky-notes-app-with-html5-css3-and-jquery/) wrote an awesome guide.
-I simplified a lot of the JS to make it more understandable. :exclamation:
+I simplified a lot of the JS to make it more understandable :exclamation: